Japan’s Most Infamous Street Racers.

 We won’t show the images here either out of respect for the owner.
 Other cars have been spotted at car meets such as a Nissan 300ZX which was spotted at the Nissan Nismo Festival at the Fuji Speedway circuit this year.

-In November 2020, the Mid Night Club came out of hiding for the first time since they disbanded before the turn of the millenium.
-Launching their very own Mid Night Club Racing Team website, they are carefully adopting the modern ways of the world whilst maintaining the best secrecy they can in such an era of visibility.
+In November 2020, the Mid Night Club came out of hiding for the first time since they disbanded before the turn of the millennium.
+To read all about it the return of our street racing heroes, read the up to date article.